Mark Canha Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 16th in the league.
+- The Pirates pitching staff ranks 16th in the league with a collective 8.6 strikeouts per nine innings.

-- The Pirates have the 23rd-ranked team ERA among all MLB pitching staffs (4.56).
+- The Pirates have a 4.53 team ERA that ranks 23rd among all league pitching staffs.

-- The Pirates surrender the seventh-fewest home runs in baseball (121 total, 1.1 per game).
+- The Pirates surrender the sixth-fewest home runs in baseball (121 total, 1.1 per game).

-- Falter will take the mound to start for the Pirates, his first this season.

-- It's the season debut and his first appearance in more than a year for the 26-year-old southpaw.

 © 2023 Data Skrive.
 All rights reserved.